kevintpeng/Learn-Something-Every-Day/UWaterloo/MATH239: Introduction to Combinatorics.md

 ### Summary
 - fibbonacci numbers come from the number of **compositions** from the set {1,2}
 - the set of binary strings can be represented through a **cartesian power**: {0,1}<sup>n</sup>
+- **binomial theorem** is intuitively, the number of ways to get each final term, written as combinations of (1+x) terms, choosing either 1 or x

 ### Introduction